chamilo/docs/teacher-guide/the_reporting_tab/own_courses_and_sessions_reporting.md

 ![](../../.gitbook/assets/images254.png)

-_Illustration 186: Reporting tab – main page_
+_Illustration: Reporting tab – main page_

 Clicking the _Details_ icon ![](../../.gitbook/assets/graphics365.gif) will show you a more detailed list for that specific course or session.
 Clicking on further _Details_ icon in any of those screens will show you a deeper level of detail.
 There are about 4-5 levels of detail and this guide does not cover them all.
 We recommend you take some time to have a look through all the options and see which report best meets your needs.